Introduction to Textile Color Therapy...

 - 2 min read

-Textile art therapy is a creative and therapeutic practice that uses fabric, textures, and patterns to encourage self-expression, relaxation, and emotional healing.
+Textile therapy is a creative and therapeutic practice that uses fabric, textures, and patterns to encourage self-expression, relaxation, and emotional healing.
 Whether through embroidery, weaving, dyeing, or textile collage, this form of therapy provides a mindful and grounding outlet for stress relief and personal exploration.

 Unlike traditional art therapy, which often focuses on painting or drawing, textile art engages the senses in a unique way—the feel of different fabrics, the rhythmic movements of stitching, and the layering of colors all contribute to a deeply immersive experience.